 This card has a sign-up bonus worth 50,000 UR points.
 It can be earned after spending $4,000 in the first 3 months.

 I like that Citi has taken a different approach towards their premium card than Chase and Amex.
 The amount of bonus categories and their multipliers makes this card a bonanza for international travelers.
 The fourth night free benefit and the travel credit add to the card’s value.

-Before signing up for the Citi Prestige, keep your travel plans in mind.
-If you want to travel domestically or to hotels, try another card.
-If international travel is more your style, the Citi Prestige is a great card.
+Keep your travel plans in mind before signing up for the Citi Prestige.
+If you want to travel domestically or to hotels, another card would be better for you.
+Otherwise, the Citi Prestige is a great card for international travelers.